What is preterm or premature birth?

 - Longer hospital stays

-Risk factors for preterm and premature labor and delivery birth
+Risk factors for premature labor

 Many premature births happen without risk factors, even if a woman does everything "right."
 There are still risk factors that increase the risk of preterm birth.
 They include: